 Times have changed and the practice has increased in size beyond

 recognition.
-We now have a very team-orientated approach, with seven
+We now have a very team-orientated approach, with five

-partners working together with nursing, clerical and administrative
+partners working together with clinical, nursing, clerical and administrative

 To view our Patient Participation Annual Report, click